umddb/datascience-fall14/lab4/README.md

 The goal of this assignment to use a variety of tools to clean several datasets.
 The datasets are described first, followed by the tools you need to use.

-There are several different files you need to submit.
-You should zip them all into a single archive, and upload that archive.
+There are several different files you need to submit, including a few scripts and a few screenshots (for Data Wrangler).
+There are two options.

+1. Add the scripts/commands to the `submission.txt` file in the appropriate places.
+Create a zip archive with this file and the screenshots and submit the archive.

+1. (Preferred) Fill in the `submission.docx` file (including scripts and screenshots) instead and upload it.
+You can also upload a `pdf` version.

 ---

 ### Datasets and Tasks

 The lab4 directory contains several files:

 1. **crime.txt**: This is the one of the example files from the Data Wrangler website.

 1. **labor.csv**: Another file from Data Wrangler website.

 1. **cmsc.txt**: This is a cleaned-up version of the html file that you can download from UMD SOC (the original file is also there in the directory).
-It only contains

-1. A dataset of synonyms and their meanings (`synsets.txt`).
-Each line contains one synset with the following format:

-    ID, &lt;synonyms separated by spaces&gt;, &lt;different meanings separated by semicolons&gt;
+It does not contain the discussion sections information, and many other small exceptions are removed.

-1. The second dataset (`worldcup.txt`) is a snippet of the following Wikipedia webpage on [FIFA (Soccer) World Cup](http://en.wikipedia.org/wiki/FIFA_World_Cup).
+2. **worldcup.txt**: This is a snippet of the following Wikipedia webpage on [FIFA (Soccer) World Cup](http://en.wikipedia.org/wiki/FIFA_World_Cup).
 Specifically it is a partially cleaned-up wiki source for the table toward the end of the page that lists teams finishing in the top 4.

-Your task is to clean the dataset to get the following outputs, respectively.
-    1.
-    1.
-    1.
+Your tasks (to be done using the different tools as discussed below):

+1. **CMSC**: Convert the cmsc.txt file into table with columns:

+       Course No., Section No., Instructor, Seats, Open, Waitlist, Days, Time, Bldg., Room No.
+   So the first two outputs would be:

+       CMSC100, 0101, Charles Kassir, 45, 4, 0, M, 4:00pm - 4:50pm, CSI, 2117
+       CMSC106, 0101, Jianwu Wang, 45, 0, 5, TuTh, 9:30am - 10:45am, CSI,  2117

+1. **World Cup 1**: Create the following table from the world cup data, i.e., each line in the output contains a country, a year, and the position of the county in that year (if within top 4).

+       BRA, 1962, 1
+       BRA, 1970, 1
+       BRA, 1994, 1
+       BRA, 2002, 1
+       BRA, 1958, 1
+       BRA, 1998, 2
+       BRA, 1950, 2
+       ...

+1. **World Cup 2**: We also want a slightly different representation of the data as shown below.
+You may want to start with the output of the above.

+                 1930    1934    1938    1950    1954    ...
+       Brazil      -       -       3       2       -
+       Germany     -       3       -       -       1
+In other words, we want a 2-dimensional table where the columns the years when world cups were held, the rows are countries, and the entry is the position of that country that year if within top 4, and empty (or N/A or "-") otherwise.

 ---